-Step Action Description Step 5 On each node in the availability group, create a batch file for each type of backup that you want to perform.
-See "Creating batch files for the policy that protects the preferred replica" on page 124.
-See "About using batch files with NetBackup for SQL Server" on page 176.
-Step 6 Add the batch files to the policies that you created.
-See "Adding the batch files to the policy that protects the preferred replica" on page 126.
+Step Action Description Step 6 Create a policy for each type of backup you want to perform.
+See "Configuring an automatic backup policy for preferred replica of a SQL Server availability group (legacy SQL Server policies)" on page 132.
+Step 7 On each node in the availability group, create a batch file for each type of backup that you want to perform.
+See "Creating batch files for the policy that protects the preferred replica" on page 134.
+See "About using batch files with NetBackup for SQL Server" on page 188.
+Step 8 Add the batch files to the policies that you created.
+See "Adding the batch files to the policy that protects the preferred replica" on page 135.